rgdonohue/foss4gna-2018/PITCHME.md

 @div[left-50]
 <br>
 @ol
-- student adds/commits and pushes changes up to their repo.
+- student adds/commits and pushes changes up to their repo
 - instructor then clones student repo to local (or pulls down recent changes)
 - instructor branches and examines/tests/edits code
 - instructor pushes up branch for student to examine (or to potentially merge with their master)